chicagopcdc/c3dc_etl/etl/target/README.md

       For example `phs000467`.
     * `source_file_path`: Required.
 String specifying the location of the file containing the source data.
 Can be a local path or AWS S3 URL.
 For example `/path/to/source/file` or `s3://bucket/path/to/source/file`.
+    * `source_file_sheet`: Optional.
+String specifying the name of the sheet containing the source data if the source file is an Excel (XLSX) workbook.
+The first sheet in the workbook will be used By default if not provided.
     * `output_file_path`: Required.
 String specifying the location of the file where the harmonized data will be saved.
 Can be a local path or AWS S3 URL.
 For example `/path/to/harmonized/data/file` or `s3://bucket/path/to/harmonized/data/file`.